-This Webinar will take an in-depth look at the make-up of a successful friction management programme including on-board and trackside application equipment, high performance consumables, remote monitoring technology, as well as maintenance and filling activities.
+This webinar took an in-depth look at the make-up of a successful friction management programme including on-board and trackside application equipment, high performance consumables, remote monitoring technology, as well as maintenance and filling activities.

-Furthermore, the Webinar will explore the benefits of successful friction management programmes and how these can be adapted in order to better integrate into your current operations to ensure maximum up-time.
+Furthermore, the Webinar explored the benefits of successful friction management programmes and how these can be adapted in order to better integrate into your current operations to ensure maximum up-time.